-Walks over the sandstone plateau range from an hour to five days and offer spectacular views of the gorge, as well as other landscapes.
-Some, like the 58 kilometre Jatbula Trail, take in most of Nitmiluk’s landscapes – monsoon rainforest, stone country, upland swamp, woodland and river – while the shorter walks may not be quite so varied, but are always spectacular.
+Walks over the sandstone plateau range from one hour to five days and offer spectacular views of the gorge, as well as other landscapes.
+Some, like the 62 kilometre Jatbula Trail, take in most of Nitmiluk’s landscapes – monsoon rainforest, stone country, upland swamp, woodland and river – while the shorter walks may not be quite so varied, but are always spectacular.
 You can hire canoes at the gorge, or bring your own.
 Commercially operated cruises of the gorge system are available, as are helicopter flights.

 Raging river currents from December to April can restrict activities, but there is always something to do.
 Swimming and canoeing are generally only activities for June to November – but are no longer available in the First Gorge.
 The cruises available vary between the wet and dry seasons.
 Leliyn (Edith Falls) is another spectacular part of Nitmiluk that is well worth a visit.
 Leliyn is accessed from the Stuart Highway about 45 kilometres north of Katherine.

 ActivitiesBirdwatching Boating Camping Canoeing/Kayaking Fishing Hiking Mountain Biking Swimming Walks